jackschu/uva-operating-systems-review/markdownfiles/microkernel.md

     -   no kernel memory allocation built in to kernel
     -   even memory for kernel objects is not allocated by kernel (choice for proof)
 -   memory:
-    -   memeory starts as untyped objects (variable size, can be split)
+    -   memory starts as untyped objects (variable size, can be split)
     -   convert it to other things
     -   to alloc memory convert it to a frame
     -   can only be converted to one thing at a time